dineshgyl/Aegis-decrypt/README.md

 ```
 usage: aegis_decrypt.py [-h] --vault VAULT [--entryname ENTRYNAME] [--issuer ISSUER] [--output {csv,qrcode,json,otp,stdout}] [--password PASSWORD]

 Decrypt an Aegis vault and produce an output as requested.
-Exported files are created in the folder `./export/` inside the project itself.
+Exported and unencrypted files are placed in a folder `export/` created inside the folder where the vault is.

 options:
   -h, --help            show this help message and exit